Therealchainman/motion_prediction_pipeline/README.md

 Run the dockerfiles that are needed such as the notebooks and base,
 Usually to start you will need to create base image before running the makefile.

+## Exploring

+The dataset includes tfw files, what are these??